Femoral Hernia

 Clinical Features

-It is important to identify the exact location of the lump in the groin in order to decide which type of hernia is present although often, particularly in obese patients, it is not clear.
+When examining the groin, is important to identify the exact location of the lump in the groin in order to decide which type of hernia is present (although often, particularly in obese patients, it is not clear):

 • Femoral hernia – found infero-lateral to the pubic tubercle (and medial to the femoral pulse)